khalid8899/openWeatherDemo/README.md

 2)	Reports will be generated in Test Ng result format on console.
 3)	You can also go to target folder for different reports format.

+Framework details:

+1) Framework is divided into 3 parts
+   1)Cucumber feature file
+   2)Step definition class
+   3)Page object class
+2)Single specific feature can be tested by providing cucumber tag inside test runner class(under tag option).
+3)Feature file is inside feature folder, tag details is present for all the test cases as well as common tag to run all scripts.